julialotta/julialotta/README.md

 I have a background in project management, digital marketing and music.
 I've always been curious to learn new things and gone under the inofficial title "the IT support" my whole life.

-### Developer Internship, Istya, Paris
+### Developer Internship, Rhyme, Stockholm
-Between October and December 2022 I'm doing an internship as a developer at [Istya](https://istya.co/) in Paris.
-Doing agile work with techniques like React, React Native, TypeScript, Node, MondoDB and more.
-Istya is part of the world's biggest startup campus - Station F.
+Between January and May 2023 I'm doing an internship as a developer at [Rhyme]([https://istya.co/](https://rhymesthlm.se/) in Stockholm.
+Doing agile work with techniques like Next, React, Node JS, MondoDB and much more.

 ### Some of my skills
 HTML5 ∙ CSS3 ∙ JavaScript ∙ TypeScript ∙ React ∙ React Native ∙ Sass ∙ Node.js ∙ Redux ∙ Express.js ∙ Firebase ∙ SQL ∙ MongoDB ∙ Mongoose ∙ Cypress ∙ Adobe / Pr / xD / Ai / Ps ∙ Figma